 Review: February 2016 - this communications plan will be reviewed and feedback sought on the channels, content and timeliness of communications as well as more detailed forward plans are being created.
 It will be reviewed annually thereafter for inclusion in the Challenge's annual plan.

-APPENDIX 12 DR AFT CHALLENGE PERFORMANCE FRAMEWORK
+APPENDIX 12 DRAFT CHALLENGE PERFORMANCE FRAMEWORK

-Governance This Performance Group Framework is a and agreed on a draft which formally by will be 31 Dece December revised 2015 improved by the Science Leadership Team and
+This Performance Framework is a draft which will be revised and improved by the Science Leadership Team and Governance Group and agreed on formally by 31 December 2015.